 What Does a Needs Statement Include?

-- It must be easy to understand.
-Use the KISS principle (keep it sweet and simple).
+It must directly connect to and support your organization's ability to respond to that need, and it must be easy to understand.
+Use the KISS principle: keep it sweet and simple.

 How to Write the Needs Statement